Kopilov/RCallerService/Readme.md

+# RCallerService
-Microservice for running R-scripts in forecast models.
+RCallerService is a microservice for running R-scripts in forecast models written in different other languages.

-Requires R installed on the host.
+Based on https://github.com/jbytecode/rcaller/tree/master/RCaller library (for building this project from sources build it locally by `mvn install` at first).

+If you are running it without Docker, you shoult also install R itself.

 For executing a script send it as a body of POST request to URL
 ```